-BGS operate and maintain a wide range of state-of-the-art laboratories and other facilities.
-These facilities, managed under the Laboratory Facilities Programme, underpin virtually all of BGS's diverse range of core and commissioned research programmes.
+The BGS operates and maintains a wide range of state-of-the-art laboratories and other facilities.
+These facilities, managed under the Laboratory Facilities Programme, underpin virtually all of our diverse range of core and commissioned research programmes.

-In addition to information on capability, you will find examples of how our science facilities contribute to BGS's research efforts.
-Some of our recent research highlights are available below.
+In addition to information on capability, you will find examples of how our science facilities contribute to our research efforts.

 A new study aims to determine lead isotope ratios in soil and rock across Great Britain which could inform future archaeological studies about human and animal origins.

 A major upgrade of BGS’s research equipment following investment from NERC will help scientists understand historic changes in climate.

 As a BGS-hosted Lancaster University PhD student, Elizabeth Flint has been working to understand the effects of water supply processes upon macronutrient cycling.

 The BGS Inorganic Chemistry team discuss their new laser micro-sampling and analysis system and what it means for the future of our research — and possibly yours…

 Recently, Ivona Ivkić Filipović visited BGS to undertake a placement at the Stable Isotope Facility.
 Here, she tells us a little about her experience and how it will contribute to her PhD research.

 The accreditation is a standard awarded to laboratories that can demonstrate practical steps towards improved efficiency and sustainability.